ild-thl/moodle-block_disealytics/README.md

 JavaScript are used for client-side scripting.
 They handle user interactions and update the user interface in real-time.

+## Requirements

+The plugin is developed to support **Moodle 4.1**, using the plugin with other Moodle versions may cause unexpected issues.
+As such the plugin has been has been tested specifically with the following configurations:
+* Database: MariaDB, PostgreSQL
+* PHP: 7.4, 8.0, 8.1

 ## Installation

 ### Cloning